isb-cgc/readthedocs/docs/source/sections/data/data2/ETL_annotations.rst

 its samples, if on a sample, to all its portions but does not apply to other samples for that case, and so on down to the aliquot, which only applies to that aliquot.

+Please note that the TCGA annotations available at the NCI Genomic Data Commons may differ from those found in this BigQuery table.
+Please let us know if you have questions or concerns about the contents of this table.